Danieldacruz7/Advanced-Tensorflow-Techniques/README.md

 - ### [Basic Tensor Operations and Gradient Tape: ](./Custom%20and%20Distributed%20Training/Basic%20Tensor%20operations%20and%20GradientTape.ipynb)

 - ### [Breast Cancer Prediction: ](./Custom%20and%20Distributed%20Training/Breast%20Cancer%20Prediction.ipynb)

+  In this exercise, a model is built to predict the malignancy of a tumour.
+Different features with regards to the tumour have been retrieved from the [Breast Cancer Wisconsin Data Set](https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(original)).
+A neural network is built to predict whether the tumour is benign or malignant.

 ## 4. Generative Deep Learning with Tensorflow